tanersnmz/High-Performance-Machine-Learning/README.md

 ### View Results Online

 All experiment results are logged to Weights & Biases for detailed analysis and visualization.
-You can access the results at the following URLs:
+You can access all results we have via: https://wandb.ai/hpml_final_project/projects

+The individual URLs for results:

 1. The impact about Batch Size and Sequnence Length: https://wandb.ai/hpml_final_project/model-benchmark
 2. Distillation Experiments: https://wandb.ai/hpml_final_project/gpt2-progressive-distillation